nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Undoing the previous command : `undo`

 Undoes the previous command. <br>
-The help and closeat command is currently not undoable (planned for future versions).
+The help and closeat commands are currently not undoable (planned for future versions).

 Format: `undo`